Elfocrash/Cosmonaut/README.md

 await cosmoStore.RemoveByIdAsync("<<anId>>");// Removes an entity with the specified ID
 ```

+### Restrictions
+Because of the way the internal `id` property of Cosmosdb works, there is a mandatory restriction made.
+You cannot have a property named Id or a property with the attribute `[JsonProperty("id")]` without it being a string.
+A cosmos id need to exist somehow on your entity model.
+For that reason if it isn't part of your entity you can just extend the `CosmosEntity` class.
+It is **HIGHLY RECOMMENDED** that you decorate your `Id` property with the `[JsonProperty("id")]` attribute, especially if you want to query based on the `Id`.
+This doesn't apply to direct reads or classes that extend `CosmosEntity`.

 #### Collection sharing
 Cosmonaut is all about making the integration with CosmosDB easy as well as making things like cost optimisation part of the library.